 That’s why I’m surprised that anything would be eating the stems.

 Glycoalkaloids give potatoes their flavor.
 But green potatoes have too much and will make people sick.

 You should NEVER eat a green potato or even cut off the green part and eat the rest.
 The green is an indicator that the potato has too much glycoalkaloids in the entire potato.

 Clearly some bugs are immune to glycoalkaloids because I see cucumber beetles and other unidentified bugs eating the potato plant leaves all the time.

 Cooperative Extension Ask the Expert service

-On the other hand, the beet seems to have been eaten by a vole.
-The link to the vole information mentions beets as a primary target and the bite marks at different angles are characteristic of voles.
+The link to the UNH vole information mentions beets as a primary target.
+The bite marks on the beetroot are at different angles.
+This is evidence of voles.

 Unfortunately, my options for defense against voles are limited.
 At this stage, I can’t put any type of protective barrier around the stems.
 There are just too many stems.

 I have to hope that the stems get big enough before too many get hit.
 By mounding up the dirt to the point where the stems are small, I’ve created an environment where they can cause damage even to well-established potatoes with plenty of Glycoalkaloids.